Despite public perception that Prince George’s County’s crime rate is high, it’s actually dropping dramatically, particularly violent crime.

 But Davis said, “There’s no one solution, no magic pill that will make people feel safe.”
 He added, “If there was one, it would be building good relationships between us, citizen groups, the media, advisory councils and local police to make communities aware of our efforts and success on their behalf.”

-One of these efforts was a crime initiative that Prince George’s police implemented between May and September in five communities that it believed were most likely to see violent crime based on their high rates of homicides, non-fatal shootings, auto thefts and citizen robberies.
+One of these efforts was a that Prince George’s police implemented between May and September in five communities that it believed were most likely to see violent crime based on their high rates of homicides, non-fatal shootings, auto thefts and citizen robberies.

 Those five areas, Langley Park, Riverdale, Suitland, Hillcrest Heights and Glassmanor, were the department’s focus, and police intensified their presence there.
 Police also identified residents who were on parole or probation and talked to them about why law enforcement was focusing on their communities.